 Diane Foley, Founder and President, James W. Foley Legacy Foundation

 Elisa Lees Muñoz, Executive Director, International Women's Media Foundation

 Clothilde Redfern, Director, Rory Peck Trust

-David Rohde, Online News Director, The New Yorker
+David Rohde, Executive Editor for News, The New Yorker

 Andréa Schmidt, Freelance Journalist and Independent Filmmaker

 Art Sotloff, Founder, 2LIVES Steven Joel Sotloff Memorial Foundation